alrichardbollans/wcvpy/readme.md

 Submitted names which aren't found in these first steps are then matched to names using KNMS, which contains multiple steps.
 Firstly, in simple cases where KNMS returns a single match for a submitted name we use the match IPNI ID to find accepted information from WCVP.
-Tag = 'knms_unique'
+Tag = 'knms_single'

 Frequently however, submissions will be matched to multiple names in KNMS.
 In these cases we attempt to find the 'best' match.
 To do this, first we find accepted info for each of the matches using the match IPNI ID and